oracle-samples/bicc-extract-logs-server-sample/README.md

 Possibly changed JSON structures in future releases were not available during writing this code.
 The code has made running and  been tested against Oracle SaaS BICC Release 20C.

-The application has been tested against the both GPL software versions as listed above.
+The application has been tested against the 3rd party software versions as listed above.
 We might assume that it will even run with more recent releases, but that hasn't been tested before and is a task of adopters premise when using this solution.

 ## Implementation Scenario covered